Overview

 Result: Pass if the agent verified the caller’s identity

-No More Than 2 Failed Segments (Count Mode)
+No More Than 2 Failed Segments (API, Count Mode)

-No More Than 2 Failed Segments (Count Mode)
+No More Than 2 Failed Segments (API, Count Mode)

 Source metric: Tone Appropriate (Boolean, per-segment)